• Home

 Playing Fingerstyle

-Whether you are a seasoned classical guitar player, a banjo enthusiast, or a beginner guitarist picking up their brand new electric for the first time, fingerstyle is a great skill to have and maintain.
-It expands your vocabulary in a way that plectrums just can’t, and it says a lot coming from me.
+Whether you are a seasoned classical guitar player, a banjo enthusiast, or a beginner guitarist picking up their brand-new electric for the first time, fingerstyle is a great skill to have and maintain.
+It expands your vocabulary in a way that plectrums just can’t (and it says a lot coming from me).
 Nevertheless, playing the guitar with your fingers requires growing your fingernails, or getting the inconsistent and dull sound of your fingertips.
-Now, It could be the sound that you’re after.
+Now, it could be the sound that you’re after.
 But in case it isn’t, we’ll go over everything you need to know to buy the fingerpicks that fit your style of playing.

 The Classic Shape and Some Innovative Approaches

-Fingerpicks come in many different shapes and sizes, some of them are based on the good old design that never fails, and some tried a more innovative approach.
+Fingerpicks come in many shapes and sizes, some of them are based on the good old design that never fails, and some tried a more innovative approach.

 1. National NP-1